 First, let’s talk about PCBS

-- Practices are what teachers are doing to prevent negative behaviors and to encourage positive behaviors.
+- Practices are what teachers do to prevent negative behaviors and encourage positive behaviors.
 These practices also include how we respond to different behaviors in the classroom.

 - Systems are the supports that are provided by the district and the administrators to help teachers implement PCBS.

 - Data is the information the teacher collects and uses to shape decisions in the classroom.
-Based on data, teachers can determine what’s working and what needs to be modified.
+Using evidence based on data, teachers can determine what’s working and what needs to be modified.

 8 PBIS strategies you can use in your classroom